 After this I will invoice you for the remaining balance.

-Once everything’s working beautifully, it’s time to launch your site woohoo!
-This should include planning both the launch time and communication strategies — i.e., when will you launch and how will you let the world know?
+Once everything’s working beautifully, it’s time to launch your website woohoo!
+This should include planning both the launch time and communication strategies — i.e. when will you launch and how will you let the world know?
 After that, it’s time to break out the bubbly.